 - Be valuable.

 - Satisfy the customers’ needs.

-Products & services are solutions.
+Products and services are solutions.
 Consumers search for an excellent product to address their problems.
 A good product is an offering that answers a market demand.

 How to Evaluate Whether a Product is Worthwhile?

 Digital marketing tools help in determining if a product is valuable or not.
 They answer these questions: